-We have highly-skilled, compassionate staff available to care for your pet 24/7 and we offer a full range of services including wellness care, emergency services, advanced diagnostics, surgery, dentistry and internal medicine and behavior specialties, so you can rest assured your pet is getting excellent care.
+We have highly-skilled, compassionate staff available to care for your pet 7 days a week and we offer a full range of services, including wellness care, emergency services, advanced diagnostics, surgery, dentistry and internal medicine, and behavior specialties, so you can rest assured your pet is getting excellent care.
 While providing this comprehensive care for your pet, we aim to keep our prices consistent with other practices in the Bay Area, however, what would be profit at other veterinary hospitals goes directly toward helping animals in need.
 Every year, your visits allow us to help thousands of animals who would otherwise go without care.

 Our veterinarians will always review their treatment plan verbally with you.
 For hospitalization and procedures, the doctor will always provide you with a written treatment plan.
 You may always request a written treatment plan with associated costs from your veterinarian for any type of care they are recommending.

 Your veterinarian will work with you to develop a treatment plan that addresses your pet’s needs and is within your financial means.
 We do require payment at the time of service.
 If your pet is being hospitalized or is coming in for a procedure, we will ask for a deposit towards the cost of care at drop off and collect any remaining balance when your pet is discharged.
 Extended hospitalization may require additional deposits.